snowflakedb/snowflake-cli/README.md

     You should see Snowflake return the message: 'Hello World!'

-You can now go modify and edit your `app.py`, `requirements.txt`, or other files and follow a similar flow!
+You can now go modify and edit your `app.py`, `requirements.txt`, or other files and follow a similar flow, or update a function with `snowcli function update -n myfunction -f app.zip`

 ## Future ideas
 - Add delete command